amita-shukla/blog-1/content/posts/2022-07-13--rest-api-for-long-running-jobs-implementation/index.md

 As discussed in detail in <a href="">my previous post</a>, when using this application on production, usually a system wide or project timeout is placed.
 This will cause our Order creation process to fail, as it's going to take atleast 10 seconds.
 Even if the timeouts are not in place, it's a bad user experience.

 ## Implementing API for such Long Running Tasks
 With initial setup out of the way, let's move on to modify this API to support such long running operations.
-We introduce another variable/column `Status`, using which we will track the status of the order creation:
+We introduce another column `Status`, using which we will track the status of the order creation:
 ```java
 public enum Status {
     IN_PROGRESS,